Ryūnosuke Akutagawa: Later life

-Towards the end of his life, Akutagawa began suffering from visual hallucinations and anxiety over the fear that he had inherited his mother's mental disorder.
-In 1927 he survived a suicide attempt, together with a friend of his wife.
+Towards the end of his life, Akutagawa suffered from visual hallucinations and anxiety over the fear that he had inherited his mother's mental disorder.
+In 1927, he survived a suicide attempt, together with a friend of his wife.
 He later died of suicide after taking an overdose of Veronal, which had been given to him by Mokichi Saitō on 24 July of the same year.
-In his will he wrote that he felt a "vague insecurity" (ぼんやりした不安, bon'yari shita fuan) about the future.
+In his suicide note, addressed to his friend Masao Kume, he wrote that he felt a "vague insecurity" (ぼんやりした不安, bon'yari shita fuan) about the future.
 He was 35 years old.

-Legacy
+Legacy and adaptations

-Akutagawa wrote over 150 short stories during his brief life, a number of which were adapted into other art forms: Akira Kurosawa's classic 1950 film Rashōmon retells Akutagawa's In a Grove, with the title and the frame scenes set in the Rashomon Gate taken from Akutagawa's Rashōmon.
-Ukrainian composer Victoria Poleva wrote the ballet Gagaku (1994), based on Akutagawa's Hell Screen.
-Japanese composer Mayako Kubo wrote an opera named Rashomon, based on Akutagawa's story.
+During the course of his short life, Akutagawa wrote 150 short stories.
+A number of these have been adapted into other media.
+Akira Kurosawa's famous 1950 film Rashōmon retells Akutagawa's "In a Grove", with the title and the frame scenes set in the Rashomon Gate taken from Akutagawa's "Rashōmon".
+Ukrainian composer Victoria Poleva wrote the ballet Gagaku (1994), based on Akutagawa's "Hell Screen".
+Japanese composer Mayako Kubo wrote an opera entitled Rashomon, based on Akutagawa's story.
 The German version premiered in Graz, Austria in 1996, and the Japanese version in Tokyo in 2002.
+The central conceit of the story (i.e. conflicting accounts of the same events from different points of view, with none "definitive") has entered into storytelling as an accepted trope.

-In 1930, writer Tatsuo Hori, who saw himself as a disciple of Akutagawa, published his short story Sei kazoku (lit.
-"The Holy Family"), which was written under the impression of Akutagawa's death and even paid reference to the dead mentor in the shape of the deceased character Kuki.
+In 1930, Tatsuo Hori, a writer, who saw himself as a disciple of Akutagawa, published his short story "Sei kazoku" (literally "The Holy Family"), which was written under the impression of Akutagawa's death and even paid reference to the dead mentor in the shape of the deceased character Kuki.
 In 1935, Akutagawa's lifelong friend Kan Kikuchi established the literary award for promising new writers, the Akutagawa Prize, in his honor.

 In 2020 NHK produced and aired the film A Stranger in Shanghai.
-It depicts Akutagawa's time in as a reporter in the city and stars Ryuhei Matsuda.
+It depicts Akutagawa's time as a reporter in the city and stars Ryuhei Matsuda.